Programming as Theory Building: Peter Naur's Essay

 Record and Share your Terminal Sessions with asciinema

-Posted on Fri, 27 Feb 2026 in Tools • Tagged with asciinema, terminal, linux, productivity
+Posted on Fri, 27 Feb 2026 in Herramientas • Tagged with asciinema, terminal, linux, productividad

 Discover asciinema, the perfect tool to record your terminal sessions in a lightweight, reproducible, and easy-to-share way.